Areas of Expertise

 Publications & Presentations

-Miller, R., Wynn, R.D., & Webb, K. (under review).
+Miller, R., Wynn, R.D., & Webb, K. (in press).
 Queering disability in higher education: Views from the intersections.
 In E. Kim & K.C.
 Aquino (Eds.), Disability as diversity in higher education: Policies and practices to enhance student success.

 Miller, R., Wynn, R.D., & Webb, K. (in press).
 Complicating coming out: Disclosing disability, gender, and sexuality in higher education.
 In S. Kerschbaum, Eisenman, & Jones (Eds.), Negotiating disability: Disclosure and higher education.

 Merten, J.W., Pomeranz, J.L., King, J.L., Moorhouse, M., & Wynn, R. (2015).
 Barriers to cancer screening for people with disabilities: A scoping review.
 Disability and Health.